parisjs/jsldd.org/README.md

 ## Deploy

-Generate the static site and deploy it on github page:
+Deploying means generating the static site and publishing it on github page.

+Deployement is done automaticaly after each commit by travis.

+However if you whant to do it by hand you can fireup this script:

     ./script/deploy